minillinim/ParseM/README.md

 ## Installation

+Dependencies:

+The BAM parsing is done using c and a few external libraries.
+At minimum you will need:

+    gcc
+    libcfu
+    htslib

-Should be as simple as
+Then it should be as simple as

     pip install ParseM